David-SWUSA-RISCOS/3D-Printing/README.md

 * Thread pitch down to 0.75mm (that is 1.25 threads per mm).

 Most of the testing I have done is with a low cost FDM 3D printer, and mostly with layer heights of 0.05 for threaded objects.
 It may be possible to do better at 0.1mm layer height than I have tested as that is minimally tested.
 The above numbers are with a nozle diameter of 0.2mm, this is quite smaller than normal, though it should be possible to achieve the same results with a nozle diameter up to 0.4mm.

+Also remember with threaded objects that you can achieve smooter results by quickly polishing the end part with toothpaste, though do not overdue it.